osg-htc/docs/docs/data/frontier-squid.md

 If your squid will be supporting the Frontier application, it is also good to do the test in the
 [upstream documentation Testing the installation section](https://twiki.cern.ch/twiki/bin/view/Frontier/InstallSquid#Testing_the_installation).

+## Registering Frontier Squid

+See the [registration doc](/common/registration#new-registrations) for instructions on registering a new resource.
+(Or see the instructions for [updating existing registrations](/common/registration#updating-existing-registrations) if you are adding the squid service to an existing resource or resource group.)
+You will be using `template-resourcegroup.yaml` for your reference template to register various information about your resource.

+Additionally:

+- You will want to add a `Squid:` section to the `Services:` list, with any relevant fields for that service.

+- If you are setting up a new resource, you will want to set `Active:` to `false`.
+  The `Active:` field for a resource should only be set to `true` when it is accepting requests and ready for production.

 ## Reference